Code-Institute-Submissions/milestone-project-2/README.md

 I want this as it allows me to search quickly and effectively, saving me time.

-2: As a user, I wish to have the ability to search for bars and restaurants that I can go to when i travel to Italy.
-This is so that i can plan my days in advance, so that i can relax more without having to stress over where me and the family are going to eat for the evening.
+2: As a user, I wish to have the ability to search for bars and restaurants that I can go to when I travel to Italy.
+This is so that I can plan my days in advance, so that I can relax more without having to stress over where me and the family are going to eat for the evening.

 3: As a user, I wish to have the ability to search for points of interest in China, as I plan to move there permanently.
-I want this feature so that i can make a plan of where i am going to go when i arrive in China.
+I want this feature so that I can make a plan of where I am going to go when I arrive in China.

-4: As a user, I wish to be able to see Accomodation reviews, as well as direct links to the accomodation websites so that i can see more clearly where that accomodation is located and how much it would cost.
-I want this feature so that i can make a more informed decision on where i will stay when i go on holiday.
+4: As a user, I wish to be able to see Accomodation reviews, as well as direct links to the accomodation websites so that I can see more clearly where that accomodation is located and how much it would cost.
+I want this feature so that I can make a more informed decision on where I will stay when I go on holiday.

-5: As a user, I wish to have the ability to search for Bars and Clubs in my location so that i can go out and celebrate.
+5: As a user, I wish to have the ability to search for Bars and Clubs in my location so that I can go out and celebrate.
 I want this feature so that I can quickly search for multiple locations at once, showing me how far I would have to travel to reach that bar or club.